Computing Subset Vertex Covers in $H$-Free Graphs: NP-Hardness Results

 \begin{theorem} is \NP-complete for instances $(G,T,k)$, for which $G$ is $2$-unipolar and $G[T]$ is a disjoint union of edges. \end{theorem}

 \begin{proof} We reduce from {\sc Vertex Cover}.
-Let $G=(V,E)$ be a graph and $k$ be an integer.
-By Lemma~\ref{l-po}, we may assume that $G$ is a $2$-subdivision of a graph~$G^*$.
-In $G$, we let $U=V(G^*)$, and we let $W=V(G)\setminus V(G^*)$.
-Note that $U$ is an independent set in $G$.
-We construct a $U$-augmentation $G'$ by changing $U$ into a clique; see also Figure~\ref{f-hard2}.
+So, let $(G,k)$ be an instance of {\sc Vertex Cover}, where $G=(V,E)$ is a graph and $k$ is an integer.
+By Lemma~\ref{l-po} (take $r=1$) we may assume that $G$ is a $2$-subdivision of a graph~$G^*$.
+Note that $V(G^*)$ is an independent set in $G$.
+We construct a $V(G^*)$-augmentation $G'$ of $G$ by changing $V(G^*)$ into a clique; see also Figure~\ref{f-hard2}.
 It is readily seen that $G'$ is $2$-unipolar.
-We set $T:=W$, so $G[T]$ is a disjoint union of edges.
-It remains to apply Lemma~\ref{l-augment}. \end{proof}
+We set $T:=V\setminus V(G^*)$, so $G[T]$ is a disjoint union of edges.
+By Lemma~\ref{l-augment}, it holds that $G$ has a vertex cover of size at most~$k$ if and only if $G'$ has a $T$-vertex cover of size at most $k$. \end{proof}